 We understand that the time after an injury is painful and confusing.
 You may be facing a growing stack of medical bills.
 You may be wondering how you will pay for them.
 This can be especially distressing if you are currently out of work due to your injury.

 The process of pursuing compensation after an injury from an accident can be complicated.
-It can be difficult to know where to even begin.
+It can be difficult to know where even to begin.
 If you are facing this situation, it may seem anything but straightforward.

 This is where an experienced car accident attorney can help.
 There may be insurance companies involved in your case.
 They are notorious for trying to take advantage of individuals like you.

 There are many potential components of compensation to which you may be entitled.
-These may include:

 - Medical bills